The Black Cauldron (film): Video games

 The video game The Black Cauldron was designed by Al Lowe of Sierra On-Line and released in 1986.
 It was made shortly after the first King's Quest game, and it resembles that adventure in many ways.
 Along with The Dark Crystal it remains one of only a few adventure games by Sierra to be based on films.

 The world-building video game Disney Magic Kingdoms includes Taran, Eilonwy, Fflewddur Fflam, Gurgi and the Horned King as playable characters, and attractions based on the Horned King's Castle and Fairfolk Whirlpool, as well as some establishments and decorations based on the film.

-In other media
+In other Disney projects

-Like other Disney animated characters, the characters of the film have recurring cameo appearances in the television series House of Mouse.
+Along with Disney animated characters, the characters of the film have recurring cameo appearances in the television series House of Mouse.
 During the episode "House of Magic", Daisy Duck uses the Black Cauldron for a magic show, with disastrous results.

-The plot of The Black Cauldron has a major focus on the direct-to-video anthology film Once Upon a Halloween, showing several scenes as flashbacks.
-In said film it is also mentioned that one of the cauldrons that belonged to the Witches of Morva is now the property of the Evil Queen (from Snow White and the Seven Dwarfs).
+The cauldron is important in, and the Horned King appears in, the direct-to-video film Once Upon a Halloween, which shows several scenes as flashbacks.
+In the film, the cauldron is now the property of the Evil Queen from Snow White and the Seven Dwarfs.

 Along with other Walt Disney Animation Studios characters, the main characters of the film have cameo appearances in the short film Once Upon a Studio.